paulmmoore3416/zenithone-explorer/README.md

 ### 🎯 **Mission Statement**

-*Bringing enterprise-grade IBM LinuxONE capabilities to consumer hardware, demonstrating that world-class mainframe technologies can run efficiently on accessible platforms like the Alienware Area 51 R5.*
+*Bringing enterprise grade IBM LinuxONE capabilities to consumer hardware, demonstrating that world class mainframe technologies can run efficiently on accessible platforms like the Alienware Area 51 R5.*

 </div>